acb-ct/useful-batch-files/README.md

 Creates an jpg with 1080 pixel width.
 Draw the image file on the cmd-File to generate a new image in the same folder.

+Requires IrfanView.
+(32 bit, but can easily be adopted to 64 bit)

 ## renamereports.ps1

 PowerShell script which strips time codes from file names.